nodesecurity/nsp/README.md

 * To install the Node Security command line tool: `npm install -g nsp`
 * Then run `nsp --help` to find out more.

+## Filter and threshold

+The results of the `check` command may be altered based on either a `filter`, which completely hides vulnerabilities below the given CVSS score, or a `threshold` which continues to display all vulnerabilities but will not exit with a code of `1` unless at least one is above the given CVSS score.

+## Exit codes

+The CLI tool exits with the following codes to signify state

+- 0: command ran with success
+- 1: command run was 'check', was successful, but returned vulnerabilities outside of the threshold or filter
+- 2: command received a server error (5xx)
+- 3: unknown error
+- 4: there was an error in the output reporter

 ## Output Reporters

 You can adjust how the client outputs findings by specifying one of the following built in reporters: